KingGerry01/alx-system_engineering-devops/0x02-shell_redirections/README.md

 What's New - that displays the 10 newest files in the current directory Being Unique is better than being perfect - that takes a list of words as input and prints only words that appear exactly once
-It must be in that file - Display lines containing the pattern “root” from the file /etc/passwd
+It must be in that file - Display lines containing the pattern “root” from the file /etc/passwd Count that word - Display the number of lines that contain the pattern “bin” in the file /etc/passwd